Triangulated categories with a single compact generator and two Brown representability theorems: Introduction

 What's different here is the generality.
 Let $H$ be \emph{any} locally finite $\ct^c$--cohomological functor.
 Under hypotheses weaker than approximability (see Proposition~\ref{P37.1005} for the precise statement) we prove that $H\cong\cy(t)$ where $t\in\ct$ is some object---the existence of $t$ is formal, not special to narrow classes of $\ct$'s or $H$'s.
 And by combining a careful analysis of the proof of Proposition~\ref{P37.1005}, with the theory developed in Section~\ref{S17}, we will deduce---\emph{under only the approximability hypothesis}---that $t$ must belong to $\ct^-_c$. \ermk

-\rmk{R1.-8} The work was inspired by the lovely new proof of a vast generalization of GAGA to be found in Jack Hall~\cite{Hall18}.
-More precisely: it was inspired by the original idea, which is to be found in \cite[Section~2]{Hall18}---as Hall's paper became more general it developed a different tack.
+\rmk{R1.-8} The work was inspired at the time by the lovely new proof of a vast generalization of GAGA, to be found in Jack Hall~\cite{Hall18}.
+More precisely: it was inspired by the original idea, which is to be found in \cite[Section~2, the section labeled ``A simple case'']{Hall18}.
+As Hall's paper became more general it developed a different tack and, by the published version \cite{Hall22}, the short section with the simple, central idea went missing.
 One of the points of the current paper is that our representability theorems obviate the need to do much to pass from Hall's original, simple idea to a full-blown proof.
 In Example~\ref{EA.3} the reader can find this spelt out: Appendix~\ref{SA} is all of two pages long and gives a full proof of GAGA.